 A number of past students have gone on to study related degrees such as fashion design, clothing technology, fashion marketing and embroidery at University.
 When combined with other A level or BTEC courses, the skills gained on this course help students to also progress to a wide range of unrelated courses and employment.

 Geography

-Examination Board AQA Core Maths supports the study of this subject www.aqa.org.uk/subjects/geography/as-and-a-level/geography-7037
+www.aqa.org.uk/subjects/geography/as-and-a-level/geography-7037 studied at GCSE.
+A grade 5 in maths and English Language is required if this subject has not previously been studied.